dongrixinyu/ffio/README.md

 ## Installation method 2:

-This method is still in progress.
+This method is still in progress and not implemented now.

 - dockerfile build
 ```